 Parameter | Description |

 Instance-related parameters | Select the ECS instances used by the worker node pool based on instance types or attributes.
-You can filter ECS instances by attributes such as vCPU, memory, instance family, and architecture.
+You can filter instance families by attributes such as vCPU, memory, instance family, and architecture.
+For more information about how to configure nodes, see Suggestions on choosing ECS specifications for ACK clusters.
 When the node pool is scaled out, ECS instances of the selected instance types are created.
 The scaling policy of the node pool determines which instance types are used to create new nodes during scale-out activities.
 Select multiple instance types to improve the success rate of node pool scale-out operations.
 If the node pool fails to be scaled out because the instance types are unavailable or the instances are out of stock, you can specify more instance types for the node pool.
 The ACK console automatically evaluates the scalability of the node pool.
-You can view the scalability level when you create the node pool or after you create the node pool.
+You can check the scalability of the node pool when you create the node pool or after you create the node pool.
+If you select only GPU-accelerated instances, you can select Enable GPU Sharing on demand.
+For more information, see cGPU overview. |

 |